Accrual Concept in Accounting: Definition & Examples

 |---|---|

-| Revenue timing | Recorded when earned, not when cash received |
+| Revenue timing | Recorded when earned, not when cash is received |

-| Expense timing | Recorded when incurred, not when cash paid |
+| Expense timing | Recorded when incurred, not when cash is paid |

-| Creates receivables/payables | Transactions recorded before cash moves |
+| Creates receivables / payables | Transactions are recorded before cash moves |

-| Required by IFRS/GAAP | Mandatory for most businesses |
+| Required by IFRS / GAAP | Mandatory for most businesses |

-| Supports matching principle | Expenses matched to related revenues |
+| Supports the matching principle | Expenses are matched to related revenues |

-| Factor | Cash Basis | Accrual Basis |
+| Factor | Cash basis | Accrual basis |

 |---|---|---|

-| Revenue recognition | When cash received | When earned |
+| Revenue recognition | When cash is received | When earned |

-| Expense recognition | When cash paid | When incurred |
+| Expense recognition | When cash is paid | When incurred |

 | Complexity | Simple | More complex |